Kurento/kurento/doc-kurento/source/knowledge/selfsigned_certs.rst

 .. note::

-   * It is not possible to create certificates for IP addresses, that's why domain names must be used instead.
+   * It is not possible to create certificates for a range of IP addresses (e.g. "192.168.1.\*").
+You could add to the command the IP address of your server, however that solution lacks flexibility and the cert won't work if (when) the server's IP is different.
+That's why private domain names end up being a better solution for LAN testing.

    * ``.home.arpa`` is the IETF recommended subdomain for use in private networks.
 You can check more info in `What domain name to use for your home network <https://www.ctrl.blog/entry/homenet-domain-name.html>`__ and :rfc:`8375`.